kangtachan/Unity3d_CustomYieldInstructions/README.md

 	);
 ```

-_Note: If you cache an instance of ExecuteForSeconds you'll likely need to call Reset() (or one of its overloads) before using it again._
+_Note: If you cache an instance of ExecuteForSeconds you'll likely need to call Reset() before using it again._